SpenceKonde/megaTinyCore/megaavr/extras/ATtiny_x26.md

 Clock options | Internal 20/16/10/8/5/4/1 MHz |
 RTC crystal   | Optional, TOSC1, TOSC2 |

-The 20-pin 2-series parts bring one very exciting feature, particularly for those who like using serial bootloaders instead of UPDI - the Reset function can be moved to pin PB4, allowing PA0 to remain UPDI, while also having a proper hardware serial!
+The 20-pin 2-series parts bring one very exciting feature, particularly for those who like using serial bootloaders instead of UPDI - the Reset function can be moved to pin PB4, allowing PA0 to remain UPDI, while also having a proper hardware reset!
 These are being advertised in SOIC-20 and the super tiny 3mm x 3mm QFN of the 1-series, plus SSOP.
 Not sure SSOP will set the world on fire.
 It's also not certain yet if they will actually make the 32k parts available in the QFN - fingers crossed.

 DAC, TCD, and the extra analog comparators have been removed in favor of a second UART, and the super ADC, which can accumulate 1024 samples in a single burst read; decimation of the accumulated value so all of the digits are meaningful can give up to 17-bits of accuracy.
 For advanced ADC functionality, several new functions are provided, see ADC section of the main readme for more information.